-20. Can I insure against losing?
+20. Can I insure against losing in a commercial dispute?

 You can (usually) obtain insurance cover, after a dispute has arisen, against the risk of being landed with a large bill for your opponent’s legal costs and also for expenses (your own, and those of your opponent if the court so orders), should you lose your case.
 These policies, called 'after the event' policies, are not cheap.
 The cost varies depending on, for example, the insurer’s assessment of your prospects of success, the stage the dispute has reached and the amount of any excess you agree to pay, but cover against the potential legal costs of a commercial dispute can be anywhere between 20% and 60% of the cover provided.
 You cannot recover the cost of the premium itself from your opponent if you win your case.

-21. What is an expert witness?
+21. What is an expert witness in a commercial dispute?